UPDATE November 14th:

-After exiting an immigration hearing at the federal building in downtown Denver on Tuesday, June 17, Cesar & his wife and their 8-year child were violently detained by several men and one woman.
+After exiting an immigration hearing at the federal building in downtown Denver on Tuesday, June 17, Cesar & his wife, Arleth, were violently assaulted by several men and one woman, as their 8-year child watched in horror.
+Cesar was detained that morning by ICE.

 They had attended the hearing because they wanted to do what was required by DHS.
 In the hearing that morning their asylum case was denied by the judge; they requested & were granted time to appeal.
 They were following all the rules.
 Regardless, they became casualties of the Trump administration’s deportation machine.